OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Session Group

 The session group contains data that was collected during the same period.
 A session group contains data from different sources.
-A RCM-DX file can contain one session group.
-One file is created per session.
+A RCM-DX file contains exactly one session group.

 ![Session group overview](images/generated/rcmdx_session_group.png)

 #### Naming

-Since several session groups can be contained in one RCM-DX file, they must be given a unique name.
-To achieve this goal, the names are assigned according to the following pattern:
+The name of a session group is assigned according to the following pattern:

 | Name | Parent object | Mandatory |
 |--|--|--|